|

 collaborative deck known as the

-.
-This deck required a door frame template to be added on top of the art so as to appear that we
+Ark Tarot.
+This deck required a door frame template to be added on top of the art so as to appear like we

-are looking out into the future.
-This concept did not appeal to many of the artists and I doubt
+were looking into the future (of the magical year of 2000).
+This concept did not appeal to

-a Go.
-As with most of these decks, the Title and Number were not added to the cards individually
+so I doubt it ever got published.
+As with most of these collab decks, the Title and Number were not added to the cards individually but rather included later

 Text for the Ace of Cups: